Evangelical Friends Church International: Allowance for water baptism and Communion

-Similar to other branches of Friends, the Evangelical Friends Church affirms baptism and Communion as spiritual realities.
-These realities are realized in Jesus Christ through the Holy Spirit.
-Unlike most of the other branches of Friends, the Evangelical Friends Church allows for individual freedom of conscience in regards to participating in water baptism or in offering and receiving Communion within their churches.
+While many other branches of Friends do not practice water baptism and communion, the Evangelical Friends Church affirms baptism and Communion as spiritual realities, realized in Jesus Christ through the Holy Spirit.
+Unlike most of the other branches of Evangelicals, the Evangelical Friends Church allows for individual freedom of conscience in regards to participating in water baptism or in offering and receiving Communion within their churches.

 The Evangelical Friends Church and other Evangelicals

 The issue that sets Evangelical Friends apart from other evangelical Christians is that they consider themselves part of the larger Friends movement.
 They also feel that their particular beliefs are consistent with the beliefs of the earliest Friends, such as George Fox (other Friends assert the same about their own beliefs and practices).
 Evangelical Friends also generally adhere to most, if not all, of the testimonies (core beliefs and values) of Friends (see "Testimonies" under Religious Society of Friends).